cangjie-bot/cangjie_docs/docs/dev-guide/source_en/reflect_and_annotation/anno.md

 A is Marked
 ```

-Custom annotations can be applied to type declarations (`class`, `struct`, `enum`, `interface`), parameters in member functions/constructors, constructor declarations, member function declarations, member variable declarations, and member property declarations.
-They can also restrict their applicable locations to prevent misuse by developers.
+Custom annotations can be applied to type declarations (`class`, `struct`, `enum`, `interface`), function parameters (including those in top-level functions, member functions, and constructors), constructor declarations, member function declarations, member variable declarations, member property declarations, enum constructors, top-level functions, top-level variables, and extension declarations.
+They can also restrict their applicable locations to reduce misuse by developers.
 Such annotations need to specify the `target` parameter when declaring `@Annotation`, with the parameter type being `Array<AnnotationKind>`.
 Here, `AnnotationKind` is an `enum` defined in the standard library.
 When no target is specified, the custom annotation can be used in all the aforementioned locations.
 When targets are specified, it can only be used in the declared list.

 <!-- compile -->